markcampanelli/pvfit/README.md

 **PVfit: Photovoltaic (PV) Device Performance Measurement and Modeling**

-**IMPORTANT:** This code is pre-release, and so the code organiztion and Application Programming Interface (API) should be expected to change without warning.
+**IMPORTANT:** This code is pre-release, and so the code organiztion and Application Programming Interface (API) should be expected to change with minimal warning.

 **NOTICE:** We are in the process of open-sourcing the single-diode equation (SDE) and single-diode model (SDM) fitting algorithms (🎉), and thus moving the related code here.
-The SDE move is reasonably complete, but the code for SDM model fitting is not yet finalized on the `main` branch.
+The move is reasonably complete, but the code for SDM fitting using full I-V curves has not yet been ported.
 Likewise, the documentation badly needs updating, so for now we refer users to the `demos/getting_started.py` modules in the various subpackages.

 ![CI](https://github.com/markcampanelli/pvfit/actions/workflows/ci.yml/badge.svg)
 <!-- [![Documentation Status](https://readthedocs.org/projects/pvfit/badge/?version=latest)](https://pvfit.readthedocs.io/en/latest/?badge=latest) -->